chimericdream/worldofpannotia.com/src/equipment/magic-items/weapons/index.md

 **Magic Ammunition and Breakage:** When a magic arrow, crossbow bolt, or sling bullet misses its target, there is a 50% chance it breaks or otherwise is rendered useless.
 A magic arrow, bolt, or bullet that hits is destroyed.

-**Light Generation:** Fully 30% of magic weapons shed light equivalent to a _light_ spell (bright light in a 20-foot radius, shadowy light in a 40-foot radius).
+**Light Generation:** Fully 30% of magic weapons shed light equivalent to a {% spell_link light %} spell (bright light in a 20-foot radius, shadowy light in a 40-foot radius).
 These glowing weapons are quite obviously magical.
 Such a weapon can't be concealed when drawn, nor can its light be shut off.
 Some of the specific weapons detailed below always or never glow, as defined in their descriptions.

 **Hardness and Hit Points:** An attacker cannot damage a magic weapon that has an enhancement bonus unless his own weapon has at least as high an enhancement bonus as the weapon or shield struck.
 Each +1 of enhancement bonus also adds 1 to the weapon's or shield's hardness and hit points.